Home » Measuring instruments » Gauges: 9 Different Types of Gauge with [Working and Images]

 Gauge types - Plain plug gauge 1

-2. GO and NOGO plain plug gauges for size over 10 mm and up to 30 mm (Taper Inserted Type)
+2. GO and NOGO plain plug gauges for sizes over 10 mm and up to 30 mm (Taper Inserted Type)

 plain plug gauge 2

-3. GO and NOGO plain plug gauges for sizes over 30 mm and up to 63 mm of fastened type.
+3. GO and NOGO plain plug gauges for sizes over 30 mm and up to 63 mm of fastener type.

 plain plug gauge 3

-4. Go and NOGO plain plug gauges for sizes over 63 mm and up to 100 mm of fastened type.
+4. Go and NOGO plain plug gauges for sizes over 63 mm and up to 100 mm of fastener type.

 types of gauge: plain plug gauge 4